 • Medite Mount – Flush Mount – Float Mount

 • Folding, Cutting, Dye Cutting

-We offer a wide array of finishing options and services including binding and lamination along with folding, cutting and dye cutting and photo / print mounting.
+We offer a wide array of finishing options and services including binding and lamination, along with folding, cutting & dye cutting, as well as mounting for prints and photos.

 The book is punched with a series of small holes on the left.
 A coil binding then is screwed into those holes from one end of the book to the other.
 The binding allows the printed document to lie flat and to double over.
 Spiral coils range from 1/4 inch to 2 inches in diameter and can bind books of many different sizes.

 Cerlox or plastic combs can be used for books up to 3 inches thick.
 The style allows the pages to lie flat when open, and you can easily add or subtract pages.

 This binding holds the pages of the book in place by a double-loop wire inserted through holes on the left edge.
 It does not spiral through the book rather it creates a wire comb.
 The pages lay flat when opened and can rotate 360 degree.
 Wire-O bindings are durable, but do not permit printing on the spine.

 The stacked spreads of pages are folded in half together, then stapled through the fold along the spine.
 This style is suitable for both self-cover books (where the stock used for the cover pages is the same as the body), and books using thicker stock for the covers than the body pages.
 Generally the maximum number of pages is 64.
 (Depending on weight and bulk of the paper used, this number may vary.)

 The pages are cut all the same size and stacked, then staples are inserted down the side of one edge of the book’s front, 2 to 3 times depending on thickness and paper weight.
 The result is a sturdy binding; however, the book will not lie flat when opened.
 This binding style is generally less expressive than other styles.